MartinLHazelton/transportation/README.md

 # transportation

-An R package for modelling and inference for transportation research.
+An R package for statistical modelling and inference in transportation research.

 To load this package into R, use
 ```